pulumi/docs/reference/pkg/nodejs/@pulumi/azure/eventhub/index.md

 ```

-Specifies the name of the Authorization Rule.
+Specifies the name of the EventHub Authorization Rule resource.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHubNamespaceAuthorizationRule.ts#L131">property namespaceName</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHubAuthorizationRule.ts#L145">property namespaceName</a>
 </h3>

 ```typescript